GridTools/gt4py/CODING_GUIDELINES.md

 Try to keep sections and items logically ordered, add section separator comments to make section boundaries explicit when needed.
 If there is not a single evident logical order, pick the order you consider best or use alphabetical order.

 Consider configuration files as another type of source code and apply the same criteria, using comments when possible for better readability.

-### Import conventions

-- Library code should import the defining module of a code object, unless a proxy is provided specifically for some reason
-- Test, doctest and example code should import the designated public API module (if exists) and use code objects from there
-- Test, doctest and example code should import public API objects from the designated public API module (if exists) if they are used in DSL code.

 ### Ignoring QA errors